JoyShaheb/rick-morty-wiki/notes.md

 # features to implement

-* ❌ add a HOC for wrapping the NProgress bar [this slow down the app]
+* ❌ add a HOC for wrapping the NProgress bar [don't do it, since this slow down the app]

 ## future features